home-assistant/home-assistant.io/source/_components/withings.markdown

 - Home assistant is accessible through a publicly resolvable domain name.
 An ip address or localhost will not work.
 - Service must be running on port 80 or 443 with SSL certs.

-Side Note: Upon account creation, Withings checks your server's settings by sending an HTTP HEAD request to the callback uri.
+Side Note: Upon account creation, Withings checks your server's settings by sending an HTTP HEAD request to the callback url.
 While not tested, it may be possible to setup a webserver that responds to that path to avoid having your server online.

 ### {% linkable_title Account %}